Eileen Harris

-Dr Eileen Joyce Harris (born 1932) is an American/English architectural historian and author.
-She is an expert on Robert Adam and is Honorary Librarian and Consultant to the Adam Project at Sir John Soane's Museum in London.
+Eileen Joyce Harris (née Spiegel; 26 November 1932 – 18 October 2025) was an American-British architectural historian and author.
+She was an expert on Robert Adam and was Honorary Librarian and Consultant to the Adam Project at Sir John Soane's Museum in London.

 Early and family life

-Eileen Joyce Harris is American and married to Englishman John Harris, has a son, Lucian Guthrie, and a daughter, Georgina, and lives in London and Badminton, Gloucestershire, UK.
-Eileen Harris (née Spiegel) was born in November 1932 to Paul Spiegel (20 June 1904 - 15 June 1991) and Irene Stein (14 September 1900, Russia - 25 December 1991) in the city of Brooklyn, New York.
-Eileen also has a younger brother, Michael Ivan Spiegel (25 December 1934, Brooklyn, New York - 3 August 2012, San Francisco, California), who was a famous antitrust lawyer and also Deputy Attorney General of California for 25 years.
+Eileen Joyce Spiegel was born in Brooklyn, New York, on 26 November 1932, to Paul Spiegel (1904–1991) and Irene Stein (1900–1991).
+Eileen also had a younger brother, Michael Ivan Spiegel (1934–2012), who was a famous antitrust lawyer and also Deputy Attorney General of California for 25 years.

 Career

-Harris is an internationally recognised Robert Adam scholar, publishing extensively on the subject for over 40 years.
-Harris, along with Nicholas Savage (of the Royal Academy Library), has been working part-time on an integrated catalogue of Sir John Soane's art, architectural and general volumes and pamphlets in his library at Sir John Soane's Museum, being made available online.
+Harris was an internationally recognised Robert Adam scholar, having published extensively on the subject for over 40 years.
+Harris, along with Nicholas Savage (of the Royal Academy Library), were the authors of on an integrated catalogue of Sir John Soane's art, architectural and general volumes and pamphlets in his library at Sir John Soane's Museum, to be made available online.

+Personal life and death

+Harris married Englishman John Harris.
+Together they had a son, Lucian Guthrie, and a daughter, Georgina.
+Harris and her husband lived in London and Badminton, Gloucestershire.
+She died on 18 October 2025, at the age of 92.